 Sempra's capital plan is for 2022-2026 and includes \$11.2 billion of capex representing Sempra's proportionate ownership share of amounts expected to be funded by unconsolidated entities.

 A letter from our Chief Sustainability Officer

-1 The referenced reconciliation can be obtained from Financial Reporting and was included in our Q4 earnings materials:] See Appendix for reconciliation of this financial measure.
-Amount represents Sempra's proportionate ownership share of expenditures for property, plant and equipment and investments and includes \$1.5B funded by unconsolidated entities.
+1 See Appendix for reconciliation of this financial measure.
+Amount represents Sempra's proportionate ownership share of expenditures for property, plant and equipment unconsolidated entities.